blockprotocol/blockprotocol/libs/@blockprotocol/graph/README.md

 ### React example

-For React, we provide a `useGraphBlockService` hook, which accepts a `ref` to an element, and optionally any `callbacks` you wish to provide on initialization.
+For React, we provide a `useGraphBlockModule` hook, which accepts a `ref` to an element, and optionally any `callbacks` you wish to provide on initialization.

 See `npx create-block-app@latest my-block --template react` for an example.

 ### Custom elements

-For custom elements, this package exports a `BlockElementBase` class which uses the [Lit](https://lit.dev/) framework, and sets `graphService` on the instance.
+For custom elements, this package exports a `BlockElementBase` class which uses the [Lit](https://lit.dev/) framework, and sets `graphModule` on the instance.

 See `npx create-block-app@latest my-block --template custom-element` for an example.